Featuredcreate an ad

 Locals sometimes call this “Trails End.”
 This combines a scenic, two-mile hike (one-way) to a beautiful waterfall and swimming hole in Vernooy Kill surrounded by hemlocks and shrubs on state land.
 A local fan described this as a wonderful place in the Catskill Park Preserve, where visitors can camp anywhere away from streams and trails.
 The hike into the swim hole sports an elevation gain of about 600 feet in a one-mile stretch ending at the refreshing cold water—even in summer.
 If the 45-minute hike doesn’t get your blood flowing, the fresh, cold water will.
 Kerhonkson, lat=41.87194, lon= -74.37083

 Directions: To get here from RT 28A in West Shokan: Continue on RT 28A (along the Ashokan Reservior) past the intersection with RT 213 near Olivebridge to the intersection with RT 3.
 Take RT 3 southwest (becomes "Sampsonville Rd.") for about 7 miles (just past Sampsonville) to the Riggsville/Palentown area.
 Turn right (northish) on Sundown Road.
 Follow Sundown Road for about half a mile, turning right at a slight fork.
 At the second fork (with a big tree in the middle island), turn left on Trail's End Road (the sign is hard to see from the direction you're coming from - look up and around you).
 Follow the steep road up, but beware of rocks and pits in the 'road.'
 There are a few pull-out parking spots along the way up if you are afraid to drive further.
-At the road's end, there are numerous parking spaces.
+Continue up the dirt road till you see a yellow gate on the left with a stop sign, there is parking there.
+Walk down the path over the wooden bridge and follow that trail for about 1 mile and you will come to the falls.

 Secret Swimming Holes...no GPS needed— just ask a local!